EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 Login to the admin console at `<serverIP>:81` with email `admin@example.com` and password `changeme`.
 Then change user email/password combo.

 Setup new proxy host for NPM itself with scheme `http`, forward hostname of `localhost` and forward port of `81`.
+!!! info "Force SSL access to admin interface"
+    Change NPM stack to comment out port 81 so that access to admin interface is only via SSL.

 ### Dozzle (log viewer) setup
 Nice logviewer application that lets you monitor all the container logs - https://dozzle.dev/